wavim/assignee/report/report.typ

 breakpoint.

 Notice that demonstration images provided in the last section may come with an "MD Variant" postfix.
-This is because Assignee's styling is mobile-first, since the majority of Internet users are mobile users.
+This is because Assignee's styling is mobile-first, since the majority of Internet users nowadays are mobile users.

-No extra examples would be attached, refer to the previous section for demos.
+Refer to the previous section for examples (compare non-MD and MD variants).
 Apart from apparent UI changes, Assignee is also mobile user interface friendly, optimizing UX for hassle-free mobile usage.

+A deliberate decision has been made to forgo the implementation of dedicated print variants.
+The rationale is grounded in several key considerations.
+The primary use case of a dynamic task assignment site resides inherently within its digital, interactive environment.
+User workflows center on real-time viewing, updating, and managing tasks directly within the application interface.
+The fundamental nature of the content possesses low inherent value in a static, printed format, which cannot reflect real-time updates or enable interaction.

 == Accessibility
 Assignee provides numerous accessibility options to align with web standards.